flatironinstitute/nemos/docs/tutorials/README.md

 # Tutorials

-A gallery of tutorials on the current NeMoS functionalities.
+A gallery of fully worked out tutorials analyzing neural recordings from different brain regions and recording modalities.

 ??? attention "Additional requirements (click to expand/collapse)"
     To run the tutorials, you may need to install some additional packages used for plotting and data fetching.